zenitrems/hotelitos/README.md

-# hotelitos is an hotel search engine using amadeus api.
+# hotelitos is an hotel search engine using amadeus api and vue.

 ## Project setup